 A new model, known as the Enhanced Nurse Licensure Compact (eNLC), was adopted in 2015 and implemented in January 2018.
-Under the eNLC, nurses can obtain the multistate license only if they meet 11 different requirements that are uniform across all the compact states.
+Under the eNLC, now again referred to as NLC, nurses can obtain the multistate license only if they meet 11 different requirements that are uniform across all the compact states.
 They are as follows:

 - Meets the requirements for licensure in the home state (state of residency);

 - a.
 Has graduated from a board-approved education program; or

 b.
 Has graduated from an international education program (approved by the authorized accrediting body in the applicable country and verified by an independent credentials review agency);

 - Has passed an English proficiency examination (applies to graduates of an international education program not taught in English or if English is not the individual’s native language);

 - Has passed an NCLEX-RN® or NCLEX-PN® Examination or predecessor exam;